 The Federal Direct PLUS Loan is for parent borrowers of dependent students and provides additional funds for educational expenses.
 PLUS loans are made by the U.S. Department of Education.
-Applicants do not have to show financial need but must complete the FAFSA to ensure all potential federal grant aid is first determined and undergo a credit check by the Department of Education.
-Currently, PLUS interest rates can be viewed here: https://studentaid.gov/understand-aid/types/loans/interest-rates.
-Interest is charged during all enrollment, deferment, and forbearance periods.
+Applicants do not have to

 Repayment begins within 60 calendar days of disbursement, with deferments available under certain conditions.
 Federal Direct PLUS loans cannot exceed the cost of education minus other financial aid.
 Parents may request to borrow up to this amount.
-More information, including other terms and conditions, can be reviewed at https://studentaid.gov/sa/types/loans/ plus or with a Campus Financial Aid Advisor
+More information, including other terms and conditions, can be reviewed at https://studentaid.gov/sa/types/loans/plus or with a Campus Financial Aid Advisor